The 50 Best NBA Players of All Time

 31. James Harden

-A recent return to form has reminded us of just how good this MVP winner is.
+When all is said and done, James Harden is still a solid player and the recent return to form has reminded us of just how good this MVP winner is.
 If any of you are surprised, well you shouldn’t be.
-As well as his MVP, Harden has nine All-Stars and six All-NBA 1st team selections.
+In addition to his league MVP, Harden also has nine All-Stars and six All-NBA 1st team selections.

 James Harden has also scored over 2,000 points in seven different NBA seasons.